MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2019/12/devtools.md

 :::image type="content" source="../../images/2019/12/webhint-browser-extension.msft.png" alt-text="The Hints tool in the DevTools when the webhint browser extension is installed." lightbox="../../images/2019/12/webhint-browser-extension.msft.png":::

 [Try the webhint browser extension in Microsoft Edge](https://aka.ms/webhint/edge-extension).
-Once you install the extension, open the DevTools and choose the **Hints** tool.
+Once you install the extension, open DevTools and then select the **Hints** tool.
 From here, run a customizable site scan.
 Head over to [webhint.io](https://aka.ms/webhint/browser-extension) to learn more.

 ### 3D View